The 8-Step SEO Project Checklist to Get You Started on Your SEO Program

 5. Tools Setup and Data Analysis

-As the above John Mueller quote shows, the average tool offers broad-brush results that will seldom make much of a difference.
-You should always improve your site, but first focus on what drives traffic.
+As the above John Mueller quote shows, the average tool offers broad-brush results that seldom make much difference.
+You should always improve your site, but first, focus on what drives traffic.
 If a million people each get the same recommendation, then that recommendation will eventually be of little help.

-As a baseline, you need access to Google Analytics and Google Search Console.
+You need access to Google Analytics and Google Search Console as a baseline.
 These two free SEO tools give a ton of data on user behavior and site performance.

 For more, see: